Almost half of U.S. adults have gum disease

 More information: The U.S. National Institutes of Health explains how to prevent gum disease.

-Journal reference: Journal of Dental Research search and more info website
+Journal information: Journal of Dental Research

 Copyright © 2012 HealthDay.
 All rights reserved.